jtskxx/Jetski-Qubic-Pool/README.md

 > [!IMPORTANT]
-> Ensure each of your workers has a unique worker name; duplicating worker names is not permitted.
+> Ensure each of your workers has a **unique worker name**; duplicating worker names is not permitted.

 ## ✈️ Flight Sheet Configuration